-Serverless, making possible building softwares without worrying about servers, isn’t this what the majority of us love.
+Serverless, making it possible to build software without worrying about servers, isn’t this what the majority of us love.

-For a long period of time, developers were torn by being concentrated on the part of their, which is creating code, and a good portion of their time was dedicated to managing and caring for the server infrastructure.
+For a long period of time, developers were torn between being concentrated on creating code, and a good portion of their time was dedicated to managing and caring for the server infrastructure.

-In addition, they had to tend to the operating system and web server hosting process required for application.
-All these engagements the developers had to deal with, inevitably impacted in reducing their capacities in providing best of them regarding the creativity and efficiency.
+In addition, they had to tend to the operating system and web server hosting process required for the application.
+All these engagements the developers had to deal with, inevitably impacted in reducing their capacities in providing the best of them regarding creativity and efficiency.

 The concept of serverless is to build software by focusing more on business logic without thinking about how you are going to serve your software like there is no server just business logic, still, there will be some configuration and integration work by developers.

-Once deployed, serverless applications respond to demands and automatically scale as needed.
+Once deployed, serverless applications respond to demands and automatically scales as needed.

-A lot of headaches have been gone and a lot of burden has been lifted from developer shoulders by outsourcing the management and maintenance of the infrastructure of the platform.
+A lot of headaches have been gone and a lot of burdens have been lifted from developers shoulders by outsourcing the management and maintenance of the infrastructure of the platform.

 Being able to invent, develop and share the bests from ourselves is what we (should off) aim for.
-Along with our aim, we should pave the road to easen use the road towards those aims.
+Along with our aim, we should pave the road to ease the road towards those aims.

-For developers, using the serverless computing it gives them the commodity to build apps without having to:
+For developers, using serverless computing gives them the commodity to build apps without having to:

-So, we can say there isn’t unknown science to be discovered why someone should use serverless architecture, simply put, through serverless architecture, teams will get extra commodity to focus their attention on accelerating innovation in today’s competitive digital era whereas resources will get more free as well.
+So, we can say there isn’t unknown science to be discovered why someone should use serverless architecture.
+Simply put, through serverless architecture, teams will get extra commodities to focus their attention on accelerating innovation in today’s competitive digital era whereas resources will get more free as well.

-Based on one of O’Reilly surveys, they found out that the demand for serverless architecture will grow due to benefits that its infrastructure offers.
+Based on one of O’Reilly's surveys, they found out that the demand for serverless architecture will grow due to the benefits that its infrastructure offers.

 In the question on serverless adoption among survey respondents’ organizations they found out that 40% of organizations adopted serverless in contrast to 60% with no adoption.